Food Preservation for Urban Preppers: Can, Dehydrate, and Ferment in Small Spaces

 Putting It Together: Your Apartment Preservation Plan

 You don't need to master all four methods immediately.
-Build your preservation capability in stages:
+Build your preservation capability in stages.
+Here's how the four methods compare at a glance:

 Month 1: Start with water bath canning.
 Make one batch of tomato sauce or pickles.
 Get comfortable with the process.